-Additional Information

-Needles that have been reused have passed infection from person to person.
-Therapists who are subject to discipline from statutorily constituted professional authorities are unlikely to reuse needles.
+Additional Information Equipment that has been reused has passed infection from person to person.
+Therapists who are subject to discipline from statutorily constituted professional authorities are unlikely to re-use needles.

-This guidance presumes that a validated NAT test for hepatitis C is negative.
-If this test is stopped the guidance will change.
+This guidance presumes that a validated NAT test for hepatitis C is negative, if this test is stopped for any reason the guidance will change.